PostHog/meta/requests-for-comments/2025-09-02-shared-instructions.md

 These instructions are now important for the new installation wizards owned by the growth team.
 The wizard should generally try to follow the instructions in the onboarding/docs, so that a user trying PostHog can jump between all three seamlessly.

+In the future, we may also find other key workflows that could benefit from shared instructions.
+Contents of this RFC will still apply.

 ### Better troubleshooting workflow

 Another part of the problem is that only the in-app onboarding instructions have real-time feedback on if the user's on the right track.
 They do this by showing if a event has been received by PostHog.

 We can take this concept further by adding clear checkpoints and troubleshooting instructions to the wizard, docs, and in-app onboarding.

 These instructions will be slightly different between the docs, in-app onboarding, and wizard because they're displayed in different contexts.
+Some of these checkpoints could be API calls, prompts for the wizard, or instructions for the user to follow.

 ## Proposed solution